QUEENSTOWN – THE SOUTH ISLAND ADVENTURE CAPITAL

 - Jump from the Nevis bungee platform, at 134 metres the third highest in the world and enjoy the view over the iconic Nevis Valley

 - Sample the Pinot Noir varietals the Central Otago region is famous for due to its high altitude and diversified climate.
-Gibbston Valley is one of the closest wineries to Queenstown if you don’t want to venture too far.
+Gibbston Valley is one of the closest wineries to Queenstown if you prefer not to venture too far.

 South Island adventures from Queenstown

 Queenstown has a conveniently central location.
 Hence, it is possible to take day trips to the legendary South Island adventure destinations from here.
 For instance, Queenstown is the perfect departure point for tours to Christchurch and Milford Sound, among others.
 Astronomy buffs and stargazers will love the exceptional dark sky reserve at Lake Tekapo.
 Mountaineers, hikers and aspiring explorers can take on the alpine challenges of the majestic Mount Cook.
 There is indeed something for everyone, and you will have many adventures to recount when you get home.
 See all Cheeky Kiwi Tours from Queenstown here.